-Congratulations on your purchase of this Retrospec electric bike.
-It has been carefully designed and manufactured to the latest international quality standards.
+Congratulations on your purchase of this Retrospec electric bike!
+We make sure all of our e-bikes have been carefully designed and manufactured to the latest international quality standards.
 Please read this instruction manual carefully and thoroughly before riding.
-It contains important information on safety, and maintenance.
-It is the owner's responsibility to read this manual before riding.
-Keep this manual for future reference.
+It contains important information on safety, and maintenance and it's the owner's responsibility to read this manual before riding and keep it for future reference.

-This user's instruction manual includes two sections:

-SECTION I - Mechanical Operation, and SECTION II - Electric Operation.
+This user's instruction manual includes two sections: SECTION I - Mechanical Operation, and SECTION II - Electric Operation.